Friday, April 30, 2010

 Ruth and I discovered Gringo's Grill in Holland, Michigan last fall.
 We advise you don't pass this one by, which is easy enough to do.
 It is located in a strip mall in what I think of as the "generica" area in northern Holland, along the highway among chain restaurants and big box retailers, about 35 minutes north of our Inn.
 Rumor has it they are planning a move to the downtown Holland area, which would improve their visibility and image, I think.View Larger Map

-me here is Mexican, but this is not the usual "wet burrito" place.
+The theme here is Mexican, but this is not the usual "wet burrito" place.
 These folks emphasize using fresh and seasonally excellent ingredients which are creatively put together into interesting and unique items.
 We usually order the Guacamole prepared tableside for starters

 For the salad, try the grilled head of Romaine with caramelized onions, goat cheese, and a shell of parmesian.